11. Gifts, vocation and work

 Of course, following theological training and ordination much experience remains to be gained on the job, and this too is critical.
 Today in the UK the Church of England is becoming less concerned about prior workplace experience.
 The reasons advanced are two-fold: 1) because they would like younger priests.
 2) because it has been recognised that leading a church is not hugely similar to managing in a business.
 Many now think that the best preparation for church work is actually engaging with the issues in church work, learning from elders.

-An objection to this is that a minister who has only ever done church work will not sufficiently understand the pressures, temptations and difficulties of daily life.
+An objection to this is that a minister who has only ever done church work will not sufficiently understand the pressures, temptations and difficulties of daily life for most church members.
 The lack of worldliness and the shallow life experience is most likely to be considered alienating and limiting rather than suitable for a minister.
 On the other hand, workplaces differ.
 So wherever a minister comes from, he or she will have to establish credibility by listening and learning.

 11.5 Discussion questions (use with 11.4):